thomasfowlerFIS/phase-0-macos-env-system/README.md

 ## Install Google Chrome

-Google Chrome is the browser that we will use for your Flatiron School Student Portal account and also for front-end web development.
+Google Chrome is the browser that we will use for your Academy Xi Student Portal account and also for front-end web development.
 You are not required to use Google Chrome for personal work, but we highly encourage you to download it for access to your account and for development in the browser.